lazlowa/pypz-python/core/docs/core/models.rst

 defined as the Operator class.
 Basically it does not alter or extend the functionality of the Instance class, since unlike the operators and plugins, the pipeline is a virtual organization of the Operators.

-You can define your operators in the constructor along with some intentionally static configuration like the :ref:`connection <operator_connection>` between operators.

 Operator
 --------